-The Valley Forge winter camp site was approximately 20 miles northwest of Philadelphia—about a day’s march from the British-occupied American capital.
-Most of the land had previously been cleared for agriculture, leaving an open, rolling landscape.
+The Valley Forge winter camp site was about a day’s march from British-occupied Philadelphia.
+Most of the land had previously been cleared for agriculture, leaving a level plateau in an open, rolling landscape.

 Washington picked the spot because it was close enough to keep an eye on British troops sheltering in Philadelphia, yet far enough away to prevent a surprise attack on his own Continental Army.
 Washington and his men would remain at the camp for approximately six months, from December 1777 until June 1778.

 In addition to the huts, the men built miles of trenches, military roads and paths.
-According to the National Park Service, one officer said the camp “had the appearance of a little city” when viewed from a distance.
+One officer said the camp “had the appearance of a little city” when viewed from a distance.
 General Washington and his closest aides lived in a two-story stone house near Valley Forge Creek.

 Life at Valley Forge

 A lack of organization, food and money shortages plagued the Continental Army throughout the first half of the seven-year-long revolution.
-These problems exacerbated the harsh living conditions at Valley Forge, during the third year of the war.
+These problems exacerbated the harsh living conditions at Valley Forge in the third year of the war.

 Army records suggest that each soldier received a daily ration of one-half pound of beef during January 1778, but food shortages during February left the men without meat for several days at a time.